 Ava, the county seat, was laid out 1870, and named for a biblical city by James Hailey who with Judge Martin and Lock Alsup selected the site.
-Ave was founded to succeed Arno which replaced Vera Cruz, first county seat, when it lost its central location by county boundary change.
+Ava was founded to succeed Arno which replaced Vera Cruz, first county seat, when it lost its central location by county boundary change.
 A later change left Ava 12 miles off center.
 Ava's first post office moved there, 1872 from nearby Militia Springs where a body of Union troops wintered in the Civil War.

-During the war, Douglas County, largely pro-union, suffered a number of skirmishes, several occurring in and near Vera Cruz, headquarters of Home Guard unit.
+During the war, Douglas County, largely pro-Union, suffered a number of skirmishes, several occurring in and near Vera Cruz, headquarters of Home Guard unit.
 Through the war, guerrilla bands roamed the area.

-Douglas County's cultivated hillsides and
+Douglas County's cultivated hillsides and valleys